 - Suhoor, breakfast is full of blessings, don’t miss it:

 Dua or prayer is a believer’s powerful tool against the attacks of shaitan and the ego.
 It is an expression of humility towards our creator and submission of dependency on the Almighty Lord.
 The prayer of the fasting person is accepted at the time of breaking fast.
-The Prophet (peace be upon him) said: ‘Three prayers are not rejected: the parent’s prayer for children, the fasting person, and the traveller.’ (al-Bayhaqi).
+The Prophet (peace be upon him) said: ‘Three prayers are not rejected: the parent’s prayer for children, the fasting person, and the traveller’ (al-Bayhaqi).
 This is a time to pray.
-We must all be careful, so we can also pray rather than be busy working, cooking or doing something else.
+We must all be careful, so we can pray rather than be busy working, cooking or doing something else.

 - Practising the Shariah becomes easy in Ramadhan:

-The Majestic Quran describes the purpose of fasting; “Believers, fasting is prescribed for you as it was prescribed for those before you, so that you become mindful” [al-Baqarah: 183].
+The Quran describes the purpose of fasting; “Believers, fasting is prescribed for you as it was prescribed for those before you, so that you become mindful” [al-Baqarah: 183].
 Fasting trains us to obey the teachings of Islam, it motivates and spurs us to follow the shariah.
 The Prophet (peace be upon him) said: ‘Whoever does not give up false speech and acting upon it, and ignorance, Allah has no need of him giving up his food and drink’ (Bukhari).
 So, praying, giving Zakat and doing good is part of Ramadhan, anyone who neglects these is depriving themself of the great benefits of Ramadhan.

-- Ramadhan is time to share
+- Ramadhan is time to share:

-Here are three wonderful activities in Ramadhan that no one can not afford to miss:
+Here are three wonderful activities in Ramadhan that no one cannot afford to miss:

-3) The night of power – It’s better than a thousand months of worship.
+c) The night of power – It’s better than a thousand months of worship.
 The Prophet (peace be upon him) said, ‘Seek Lailat ul-Qadr, the night of power among the odd-numbered nights of the last ten nights of Ramadhan’ (Bukhari).
 Spending this night in worship, seeking forgiveness and Divine nearness marks the climax of Ramadhan.